 Program participants begin their international placements after they have completed the first 8 weeks of their student teaching in the United States.
-Placements are available in Australia, China, Costa Rica, Ecuador, England and Wales, India, Ireland, Kenya, New Zealand, Russia, Scotland, Spain, Turkey, and more.
+Placements are available in Australia, China, Costa Rica, Ecuador, England and Wales, India, Ireland, New Zealand, Russia, Scotland, Spain, and more.
 Students have the opportunity to identify the country where they would like to teach and are placed based on their interests in addition to their area of study and academic achievements.
-(For instance, if you indicate that you are interested in trout fishing, host nation consultants with the Global Gateway program will try to place you in a region of the country you’ve identified where you can pursue that interest.)
+(For instance, if you indicate that you are interested in trout fishing, host nation consultants with the Global Gateway program will try to place you in a region of the country you have identified where you can pursue that interest.)

 Ashlee Baeten in Quilotoa, Ecuador

-While program participants have the option to stay in a bed & breakfast, hostel, or hotel, most choose to live in a homestay (in the home of a staff member, parent, or other person associated with the participant’s overseas school).
+While program participants have the option to stay in a bed and breakfast, hostel, or hotel, most choose to live in a homestay (in the home of a staff member, parent, or other person associated with the participant’s overseas school).
 The cost of a homestay varies from placement to placement but usually covers a bedroom and meals.

 All host nations provide consultants for participants of the Global Gateway program.
 The consultants are experienced educators who facilitate the placements and can help with logistical concerns.

 Program participants are encouraged to network with teachers and students in their host countries.
 While multiple UI students cannot be placed in the same school, they can sometimes be placed in the same area.
 (Program participants are encouraged to travel while abroad, and it is nice to have a travel buddy.)